Our Horses and Horseback Riding

 Riding Lessons and Tips

 We teach a riding style passed down to us by Ed Krauss.
 Ed was a registered cutting horse trainer with the National Cutting Horse Association.
-It is with great sadness that our friend, mentor, and riding instructor Ed Krauss passed away in October 2019.
+It is with great sadness that our friend, mentor, and riding instructor passed away in October 2019.
 We will miss him more than words can say.
 We have posted a Tribute to Ed Krauss here.